Channeled Messages and the Revelation: A Reading by the Light of Paper 110

 I. The revelation's own picture of superhuman contact

-To read these transmissions fairly, we have to start with what the Urantia Book itself says about how the human mind receives, mishears, distorts, and sometimes accurately registers spiritual content from above.
+To read these transmissions fairly, we have to begin with what the Urantia Book itself says about how the human mind receives, mishears, distorts, and sometimes accurately registers spiritual content from above.
 The relevant passages are not scattered hints.
-They are an unusually candid set of teachings, delivered by named celestial authors, on the precise problem in front of us.
+They form an unusually candid body of teaching, delivered by named celestial authors, on precisely the problem in front of us.
+Four of those authors converge, from four different angles, on the same conclusion.

-The most important passage on this question is in Paper 110, written by a Solitary Messenger of the Infinite Spirit.
-He tells us, on the record, that the contact most channeling movements assume to be ordinary is in fact extraordinary:
+The most important witness is the Solitary Messenger of the Infinite Spirit who wrote Paper 110.
+He tells us, on the record, that the contact most channeling movements assume to be ordinary is in fact extraordinary, and that its failures have a recognizable historical signature:

 "You are so devoid of courageous decisions and consecrated co-operation that your indwelling Adjusters find it next to impossible to communicate directly with the human mind.
 Even when they do find it possible to flash a gleam of new truth to the evolving mortal soul, this spiritual revelation often so blinds the creature as to precipitate a convulsion of fanaticism or to initiate some other intellectual upheaval which results disastrously.
 Many a new religion and strange 'ism' has arisen from the aborted, imperfect, misunderstood, and garbled communications of the Thought Adjusters."
 (110:4.5)

-That is one of the revelators.
-He is not making a sociological observation about other religions.
-He is naming, on the record, what produces "new religions and strange isms," and he names it with unusual directness: aborted, imperfect, misunderstood, and garbled material from real but misread Adjuster contact.
+This is not a sociologist's observation about other people's religions.
+It is a revelator naming, on the record, the mechanism that produces "new religions and strange isms," and naming its raw material with unusual directness: aborted, imperfect, misunderstood, and garbled content from real but misread Adjuster contact.
+The phenomenon is genuine at its root and corrupted in transit, which is exactly why it deceives.

 "While the voice of the Adjuster is ever within you, most of you will hear it seldom during a lifetime.
 Human beings below the third and second circles of attainment rarely hear the Adjuster's direct voice except in moments of supreme desire, in a supreme situation, and consequent upon a supreme decision."
 (110:7.9)